Man fatally shot by Tulsa police had no gun, chief says

+TULSA, Okla.
+(AP)—A Black man fatally shot by a White Tulsa, Oklahoma, police officer responding to a stalled vehicle had no weapon on him or in his SUV, the city’s police chief said Sept.
+19.

-Local and federal authorities are investigating the death of 40-year-old Terence Crutcher, Tulsa Police Chief Chuck Jordan said before the department released dashcam footage of Friday’s shooting.
+Local and federal authorities are investigating the death of 40-year-old Terence Crutcher, Tulsa Police Chief Chuck Jordan said before the department released dashcam footage of the Sept.
+16 shooting.

 “We will achieve justice in this case,” Jordan said.